neoforged/NeoGradle/README.md

 ./gradlew cleanCache
 ```

-This command is also automatically ran, when you run the clean task.
+This command is also automatically run, when you run the clean task.
-The command will check if the stored artifact count is higher than the configured threshold, and if so remove the oldest artifacts until the count is below the threshold.
+The command will check if the stored artifact count is higher than the configured threshold, and if so, remove the oldest artifacts until the count is below the threshold.
 The count is configured by the following property in your gradle.properties:
 ```properties
 net.neoforged.gradle.caching.maxCacheSize=<number>